-October 16, 1859 — Today, caucasian abolitionist John Brown led 21 activists in a raid on federal arsenal in Harper’s Ferry, VA.
+October 16, 1859 — Today, Caucasian abolitionist John Brown led 21 activists in a raid on the federal arsenal in Harper’s Ferry, which was then in Virginia (now West Virginia).
 He was defeated by a detachment of U.S. Marines led by Col. Robert E. Lee.

 After the raid, Lee and volunteer aide-de-camp John Stuart searched the surrounding country for fugitives who had participated in the attack.
-Brown was taken to the court house in nearby Charles Town for trial, and found guilty of treason against the commonwealth of Virginia.
-He was hanged on December 2, as witnessed by the actor John Wilkes Booth, who would later assassinate President Abraham Lincoln.
+Brown was taken to the courthouse in nearby Charles Town for trial, and found guilty of treason against the Commonwealth of Virginia.
+He was hanged on Dec.
+2, as witnessed by the actor John Wilkes Booth, who later assassinated President Abraham Lincoln.